hwayne/learntla-v2/docs/beginner/invariants.rst

   IsCorrect == pc = "Done" => is_unique = IsUnique(seq)

 I said ``=>`` was really important earlier.
-This is one of those ways: it lets us put preconditions on our invariants.
+This is one of those ways: it lets us say invariants should only apply under certain conditions.
 This isn't the only place we might use it.

 .. todo:: hascredential => TK EXAMPLES